This article has been updated from its original text.

 A Scrubba™ Wash Kit will allow you to do your laundry with a tiny amount of water and no washing machine.
 Washing clothes by hand in your bathtub or sink is laborious and doesn’t do the job effectively.
 The Scrubba cleans clothes in three minutes with very little water.

 Keeping clean is another huge challenge without running water, yet hygiene is important in an emergency situation.
-Use a Simple Shower attachment to create a shower head out of a two liter bottle and keep a large supply of Action Wipes on hand to maintain a normal level of cleanliness.
-Action Wipes are extra large wet wipes that are safe to use on the whole body, including kids’ bodies, and have a sudsy but quick-drying cleaning solution.
+Use a simple shower attachment to create a shower head out of a two liter bottle and keep a large supply of wipes on hand to maintain a normal level of cleanliness.
+Some wipes come in extra large sizes and are safe to use on the whole body, including kids’ bodies, and have a sudsy but quick-drying cleaning solution.

 Wherever you live, chances are you’ll sleep better at night if you plan ahead and secure enough water for your needs.
 With a few thoughtful steps, you can ensure that you and your family can weather a water emergency.